LukasW01/mood/README.md

-# Mood API
+# mood

-> Mood API is a RESTful API for mood tracking.
+> A RESTful API for mood tracking.

 # Qodana